thelinuxgeekcommunity/simpleirc/README.md

 # simpleirc
-A simple open source IRC client based off of Atmoic.
+A simple open source IRC client based off of Atomic.

 All code in the repository is licensed under the GPLv3